garethparris/k3s-rpi/rpi-build.md

 ![Hardware Front View](./images/rack-front.png)

-In all Raspberry Pi models I am using a 64GB SD card, either via an external USB3 card reader, or in the SD card slot.

 Network connectivity is provided via a Ubiquity Unifi 16 port PoE switch.

 ![Ubiquity Switch Lite 16 PoE](./images/unifi-switch.png)